 Lon Keller and the Art of Football

 Few people who attended college and high school football games from the 1930s through the 1960s did so without seeing Lon Keller's artwork.
 His work graced the covers of countless game programs, which led to his being called the "Norman Rockwell of College Football."
-Like Rockwell, Keller worked during an age in which color photography and the printing of color photographs on magazine and program covers was impractical or prohibitively expensive.
+Like Rockwell, Keller worked during an age in which color photography and printing color photographs on magazine and program covers was impractical or prohibitively expensive.
 Illustrations ruled the day, and Keller's artwork reigned supreme, resonating with spectators and the public generally.
 Keller also benefited from an association with an individual and firm that revolutionized the game program business.

 Keller earned his art degree from Syracuse in 1929 and came to program illustration by chance.
 After graduating, he found work running the University of Pennsylvania's School of Architecture store while doing freelance work illustrating newspapers and magazine covers for commercial concerns.
 It was Keller's good fortune that Penn's football program editor spotted Keller's commercial work and hired him to design the cover for the 1932 Penn-Cornell Thanksgiving Day game.